triggerNZ/scalasyd-shapeless/slides/slides.md

 - Embrace power
 - No empathy
 - Use the full language
-- The end of generic code and not repeating yourself justifies the means
+- The end goal of generic code and not repeating yourself justifies the means

 ---
 class: middle, center